 The spinning air may remain unseen until it picks up enough dust and debris for its shape to be visible.
-Tornadoes can last for a minute or an hour, and they can tear a damage path up to 10 miles long.
+Tornadoes can last for a minute or an hour, and they can tear a damage path up to 10 miles (16 kilometers) long.

 Tornadoes forming over warm water are known as waterspouts, and are most common in southern states and along the Gulf Coast.
 Occasionally, waterspouts can move inward.